On the Fourier analytic structure of the Brownian graph: Introduction and results

 \subsection{Geometric properties of Brownian motion}

-Gaussian processes are standard models in modern probability theory and perhaps the most well studied example is the \textit{Wiener process} (or standard \textit{Brownian motion}) $W = W_t$ defined such that $W_0 = 0$, the map $t \mapsto W_t$ is almost surely continuous and $W_t$ has independent increments such that $W_t - W_s$ for $t > s$ is normally distributed:
+Gaussian processes are standard models in modern probability theory and perhaps the most well-studied example is the \textit{Wiener process} (or standard \textit{Brownian motion}) $W = W_t : \mathbb{R}^{\geq 0} \to \mathbb{R}$ characterised by the properties: $W_0 = 0$, the map $t \mapsto W_t$ is almost surely continuous, and $W_t$ has independent increments such that $W_t - W_s$ for $t > s$ is normally distributed: